JoseDeFreitas/awesome-youtubers/readme.md

 ### Web development

 Web development include frontend development: the very basics (HTML, CSS and JavaScript) as well as the most modern frameworks (React, Vue, Angular).
-It also includes backend development topics (Node, GRAPHQL, SQL) and more basic things (DNS, URLs, Deployment).
+It also includes backend development topics, as Node, GRAPHQL, SQL and more basic things, like DNS, URLs, Deployment.
 You can also find freelancing as a web developer an other related stuff.

 [<img align="left" height="94px" width="94px" alt="Codevolution channel's avatar" src="https://yt3.ggpht.com/a/AATXAJx1mDLn8-L1yG8jIO2yGHvJzqnMZ03dsc3PbNqe=s100-c-k-c0xffffffff-no-rj-mo"/>](https://www.youtube.com/channel/UC80PWRj_ZU8Zu0HSMNVwKWw)